-Many investors are looking to buy and sell Bitcoin.
+Many investors are looking to trade crypto, seeking the best options to buy and sell Bitcoin, for example.
 But where to start?

 First, investors to decide where they are going to buy.
 Will a cryptocurrency exchange, online brokerage, or Bitcoin ATM best serve their needs?
 (Let’s set aside the question of Bitcoin derivatives, such as Bitcoin futures contracts or exchange-traded products.)

-Cryptocurrency exchanges are a popular – and, depending on the exchange – secure way to begin investing in Bitcoin.
+Cryptocurrency exchanges are a popular – and, depending on the exchange – secure way to begin investing in Bitcoin, and learn how to trade crypto in general.
 Many exchanges charge a percentage of the purchase price, however, so it is important to for investors to do their research.